 My plane lifts off from Toncontín International Airport in Tegucigalpa Wednesday morning.
 Fares are getting so expensive one can not fly to visit relatives very often.
 I told my daughters in the States that I would only be able to fly and see them every two years instead of once a year.
 This year I bought my ticket in three segments on three different airlines.
 From Tegus, I fly to Panama City.
 After a layover, I fly to San Francisco.
 After another layover, I fly to Seattle.
-Instead of a seven-hour flight, it will be a twelve-hour flight.
+Instead of a seven-hour flight, it will be a twenty two-hour flight.
 It, however, costs a third less.
 I will continue to work on my book while in the Puget Sound area.
 I just began chapter six.
 In addition, I have started writing the synopsis of my book.
 The synopsis is a critical portion of writing a book.
 If the synopsis stinks, no agent or editor or publisher will read the manuscript.
 Tomorrow I attend church with the children and Sister Edith and we watch a movie after lunch.
 Life is good.
 Adios.

 The longing to see my nuclear family in the States has grown strong.
 I will be flying into Washington State in three or four weeks.
 From there, I will continue to post until I return to my home in Honduras in September.
 Chapter Three of my book will be posted in August.
 My goal is to post a new chapter every month.
 If I stick to that schedule, I should complete the project by next spring.
 My commitment to the children of the Fundación Señor San José also never wavers.
 While in Seattle I have appointments to see my Veterans Hospital primary care physician for my annual checkup and my surgical orthopedist, the doc who operated on my elbow six years ago: another surgery is possible.
 Also on my schedule is a visit to the University of Washington to investigate a possible travel abroad connection for a Udub graduate student to the Children’s Home.
 Life is good.